-The Louis Stokes Alliance for Minority Participation (LSAMP) is an initiative funded by the National Science Foundation (NSF) which is intended to double the number of African-American, Hispanic/Latino, Native American, Alaska Native and Pacific Islander students receiving baccalaureate degrees in science, technology, engineering and math (STEM) in a five-year period.
+The Louis Stokes Alliance for Minority Participation (LSAMP) is an initiative funded by the National Science Foundation (NSF) which is intended to double the number of African-American, Hispanic/Latino, Native American, Alaska Native and Pacific Islander students receiving baccalaureate degrees in Science, Technology, Engineering and Math (STEM) in a five-year period.
 In Minnesota, the LSAMP program is called the North Star STEM Alliance, which is a partnership of sixteen higher education institutions.
 Augsburg’s LSAMP program is designed to help STEM students succeed through peer mentoring, workshops, research opportunities, and industry visits.
-If you would like to apply to be a part of our program, follow the link below.

 North Star STEM Alliance Goals